yuanhenglee/RecSys-Dressipi/dataset/README.md

 * The input sessions for prediction for determining the final winners.

 ## clustering_allltems_file.csv
-* columns: catogoryTotalCount, catogory, catogoryMemberItem
+* columns: categoryTotalCount,category,categoryMemberItem

-* All catogories with its items.
+* All categories with its items.
 * clustering by categoryID

 ## clustering_candidate_file.csv
-* columns: catogoryTotalCount, catogory, catogoryMemberItem
+* columns: categoryTotalCount,category,categoryMemberItem

-* All catogories with its candidate items.
+* All categories with its candidate items.
 * clustering by categoryID

 ## sessionClustering.csv